 In earlier times, several classes of IP addresses were distinguished: E.g. a class A address (with first byte 0-127) consists of one byte as network part and three bytes to identify the machine within the network.
 Class B addresses (first byte 128-191) are divided two bytes/two bytes, class C addresses (first byte 192-223) 3 bytes/1 byte.
 Because of the shortage of internet addresses, this scheme has become obsolete.
 Today, the border can be at any bit position.
-One writes e.g. 134.176.0.0/16 (the first 16 bits are the network part).
+One writes e.g. 141.48.0.0/14 (14 bits network, 18 bits host within network).